Harin99/CSE/README.md

-# CSE
-Demonstrating Interactive Collaborative SLAM: A Benchmark Synthetic Dataset for C-SLAM in Service Environments
+# Demonstrating Interactive Collaborative SLAM: A Benchmark Synthetic Dataset for C-SLAM in Service Environments